sysprog21/rv32emu/docs/instruction.md

 ## Pseudo-instructions

-Pseudo-instructions give RISC-V a richer set of assembly language instructions.
-The following example shows the `li` pseudo-instruction which is used to load immediate values:
+Pseudo-instructions provide RISC-V with a broader range of assembly language instructions.
+The following example demonstrates the `li` pseudo-instruction, which is used to load immediate values:
 ```
 .org 0
 .globl _start